zhanglinqi/zhanglinqi.github.io/index.md

 ## About

 I am a Ph.D. candidate in Economics at Boston College.
 My research interests are in **Industrial Organization** and **Applied Econometrics**.
+My work focuses on the identification of structural models and their applications to policy questions, with a particular focus on demand analysis.

 *I am on the 2023/2024 job market.*